 Allegiances were not among his strongest traits.
 In today’s world he might be recognized as the first great Canadian entrepreneur.
 He was named “a person of National Historic Significance by the Canadian Government”.
 1 His remarkable achievements exploring New France, in the mid 1600s led to the growth and development of the fur trade.
 He was a co-founder and received the charter for the Hudson Bay Company from the King of England, Charles II in 1670.
 These were great accomplishments.

-The title belongs to Pierre Esprit Radisson.
+These titles belong to Pierre Esprit Radisson.
 He was born in France about 1640, the third child of Pierre Esprit Radisson, my ninth great grandfather and Madeleine Henault.
 At a young age, Pierre arrived in New France in 1651.
-He and his family, his parents, and sisters, Francoise and Elizabeth settled in Trois Rivieres.
+His sisters, Francoise, Elizabeth and step-sister, Marguerite had settled in Trois Rivieres in 1646.